rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/tutorial/basics.rst

 ~~~~~~~~~~~~~

 |LANG| has numeric types ``number`` and ``Number``.
 Any integer and
-floating-point values can be assigned to a variable of these types.
+floating-point value can be assigned to a variable of these types.

 Numeric literals include integer literals and floating-point literals
-with the decimal base.
+with the decimal radix.

 Integer literals include the following: